Emma Moore MBACP Children and Young People Counsellor/Psychotherapist

 What happens next?

-If you feel that I may be able to help you, or someone you care about, then please send me an email or leave me an answer phone message and I will contact you to arrange an initial phone call to explore what issues you may be facing and whether counselling feels right for you.
+If you feel that I may be able to help you, or someone you care about, then please send me an email, text or WhatsApp, or leave me an answer phone message and I will contact you to arrange an initial phone call to explore what issues you may be facing and whether counselling feels right for you.